froggame/frog-game/README.md

 # frog-game
-A game about a pond of frogs and the shit that happens to him
+A game about a pond of frogs and the shit that happens to them.

+Written in python

+### To add
+- it